GSA/idmanagement.gov/_who/program-managers.md

 ---

-The Federal ICAM (FICAM) program helps federal agencies plan and manage enterprise identity, credentialing, and access management (ICAM) through collaboration opportunities and guidance on IT policy, standards, implementation, and architecture.
-Most of the guidance and best practices found on this website are developed through interagency working groups.
+The Federal ICAM (FICAM) program helps federal agencies plan and manage enterprise identity, credentialing, and access management (ICAM) through collaboration opportunities and guidance on information technology (IT) policy, standards, implementation, and architecture.
+Interagency working groups developed most of the guidance and best practices found on this website.

 ## ICAM Program Management Guide

-The [ICAM Program Management Guide]({{site.baseurl}}/program-managers/){:target="_blank"}{:rel="noopener noreferrer"} explains how to plan and implement an Identity, Credential, and Access Management (ICAM) Program, as outlined in the [Federal Identity, Credential, and Access Management (FICAM) Architecture]({{site.baseurl}}/why/icam/){:target="_blank"}{:rel="noopener noreferrer"}.
-In this guide, you’ll find content for ICAM program managers who need agency-level planning guides to drive adoption of ICAM services within their organizations as well as information on how to govern the program, identify and communicate with stakeholders, manage risk, and other related topics.
+The [ICAM Program Management Playbook]({{site.baseurl}}/program-managers/){:target="_blank"}{:rel="noopener noreferrer"} explains how to plan and implement an ICAM Program, as outlined in the [Federal Identity, Credential, and Access Management (FICAM) Architecture]({{site.baseurl}}/why/icam/){:target="_blank"}{:rel="noopener noreferrer"}.
+Here, you’ll find content for ICAM program managers who need agency-level planning guides to drive adoption of ICAM services within their organizations as well as information on how to govern the program, identify and communicate with stakeholders, manage risk, and other related topics.

 This guide answers the most common ICAM program organization and management questions, including:
 - How can I establish governance to ensure ICAM alignment at the agency level?